AN ONLINE COURSE DEVELOPED BY AN EDUCATIONAL PSYCHOLOGIST

 Then Choose Your Pathways

-Using what you discovered in Module 3 about why school is difficult for your child, you’ll choose the pathways that best match their needs.
-These will help you take a deeper look at the issues causing your child the most distress.
-Each pathway includes example goals to include on a plan and lots of practical, easily to implement strategies to support them.
+• Using what you’ve discovered in Module 3 about why school is difficult for your child, you’ll choose the pathways that best match their needs.

-You won't need to follow all the pathways - just the ones that are most relevant for your child.
+• You don’t need to follow all of the pathways—just the ones that are most relevant for your child.
 Most families find that more than one pathway applies.

 Worries, Low Mood & Emotional Regulation.

-• Practical ways to work towards calmer mornings and fewer after-school meltdowns.
+• And finally, we’ll look at ways to calmer smoother mornings and reduce after-school overwhelm.

 Belonging & Relationships